Homepage / Buying Guide: Junk Silver Guide

 However, it is not always common practice for bullion dealers to label the grade of their junk silver coins; some dealers may post the condition of their coins as varied.

-When junk silver coins were minted and circulating, a thousand dollar ($1,000) 'face value' bag of 90% dimes and quarters contained 723 troy ounces of silver.
+When junk silver coins were minted and circulated, a thousand dollar ($1,000) 'face value' bag of 90% dimes and quarters contained 723 troy ounces of silver.

 But, due to the wear and tear on the coins caused by circulation and time, a thousand dollar 'face value' bag of silver quarters, dimes, or nickels will usually weigh less.